MicrosoftEdge/pushnotifications-demo-aspnetcore/README.md

 - [`script.js`](/PushnotificationsDemo/wwwroot/js/script.js) Runs after DOM is loaded and contains methods for service worker and push subscription registration.
 - [`util.js`](/PushnotificationsDemo/wwwroot/js/util.js) Contains methods for push subscription management.

+## Running the Azure Function App

+The service which is sending the periodic push notifications (7AM Pacific Standard Time every day) is using Azure Funtions to run periodically.
+You can run it locally by calling `func host start` in the `PushnotificationsDemoFuntion` folder.
+You need to create a copy of `settings.json` with the name of `local.settings.json` and fill the VAPID keys.

+If you want to run the Function App more frequently for debugging for example, you can use something like this: `0,15,30,45 * * * * *`.
+This will run every 15 seconds.

 ## Contributing

 If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).